 Planting your rose plant in an appropriate growing condition is the most crucial thing.
 These are what your rose flower plant needs:

 Where does the rose plant grow best?

-- Full and direct sun.
+- Thorough and direct sun.
 At least 6 hours of it per day.
-The direct sunlight is important, otherwise, this fragrant flowers will not bloom and will be prone to attacks by diseases and pests.
+Direct sunlight is essential.
+Otherwise, these fragrant flowers will not bloom and will be prone to attacks by diseases and pests.

 - Maintained moisture.

 - The soil needs to carry nutrition such as organic matter.

 No, as mentioned earlier, roses need 6 hours of direct sunlight.
 So full shade is a big no for roses.
 However, some roses can survive under partial shade.

 The shrub roses can grow anywhere in the country, even where most roses fail to survive.
 It would help if you let your rose plant be when the soil freezes for people living in a cold and breezy region.

 What is the right way to grow a rose plant?

 The shrub roses are available in several forms.
 First, during early spring, one can purchase the bare-root roses since they are available during that period.
 These roses are sold in the form of a set of roots wrapped with peat moss or material of the same kind that will retain the moisture well.